-NACCHO's 2024 Federal Legislative and Policy Agenda
+2025 Federal Legislative and Policy Agenda

-NACCHO's mission is to improve the health of communities by strengthening and advocating for local health departments.
+NACCHO's mission is to improve the health of communities by strengthening and advocating for the 3,300 local health departments across the country.
 The Federal Legislative and Policy Agenda guides NACCHO's work in its interactions with federal agencies and Congress.
 The Agenda is informed by local health department input and approved annually by the Board of Directors.

-In 2024, NACCHO will continue to advocate on behalf of all aspects of local health department activities, including responding to ongoing and emerging public health emergencies, and confronting public health challenges faced at the community level, including those that have been exacerbated over the past few years.
-To ensure federal policy is responsive to and supportive of its members, NACCHO will advocate for meaningful inclusion of local health department expertise in policy planning and implementation, and for designated federal funding for local health departments.
+In 2025, NACCHO will continue to advocate on behalf of all aspects of local health department activities including responding to and recovering from public health emergencies and addressing the wide range of public health challenges faced at the community level.
+To advance thoughtful investment and to ensure federal policy is responsive to and supportive of our members, NACCHO advocates for meaningful inclusion of local health department expertise in policy planning and implementation and for designated federal funding for local health departments.

-COVID-19, mpox, and other recent public health emergencies brought to the fore the critical role of governmental public health-especially local health departments-in all aspects of daily life, and exposed the consequences of years of underinvestment in our public health system.
-More is needed to bolster these efforts at all local health departments in both the short- and long-term.
-With a stronger public health infrastructure, local health departments can expand essential prevention and health promotion efforts at the community level to tackle these and other communicable disease threats, including substance-use disorder, climate change, and health disparities to improve the overall health of communities.
-Therefore, NACCHO will 1) continue efforts to push for robust federal investment to strengthen the public health workforce and 2) bolster core public health functions, including sustainable, flexible, disease-agnostic funding for public health infrastructure and data modernization, and will 3) continue to address the many challenges that local health departments, in coalition with other stakeholders, face every day.
+Mpox, measles, H5N1, and other recent public health emergencies highlight the critical role of governmental public health-especially local health departments-in all aspects of daily life.
+They also expose the need for reinvestment in local health departments after years of underinvestment in our public health system.
+As pandemic-era emergency funding ends, more is needed to strengthen all local health departments in both the short and long term.
+With a stronger public health infrastructure, local health departments can expand essential prevention and health promotion efforts at the community level to tackle the full range of public health issues their communities and improve the overall health of the country.

+Therefore, NACCHO will continue efforts to 1) push for robust federal investment to strengthen the public health workforce; 2) bolster and improve access to funding to support core public health functions, including sustainable, flexible, disease-agnostic resources for public health infrastructure and data modernization, and 3) work to address the many challenges that local health departments face in coalition with other stakeholders.

-Policy decisions both within and outside the traditional health sphere impact health status.
-To better address population health and wellbeing, NACCHO seeks opportunities to promote collaboration between and integration of the public health and healthcare sectors and advocates a health-in-all-policies approach.
-NAC-CHO also supports the incorporation and adoption of principles of social justice into public health practice to eliminate the root causes of health inequities.
+Policy decisions both within and outside the traditional health sphere have an impact on health status.
+To better address population health and wellbeing, NACCHO seeks opportunities to promote collaboration between and integration of the public health and health care sectors and advocates a health in all policies approach.
+NACCHO also supports the incorporation and adoption of principles of social justice into public health practice to address health disparities and eliminate the root causes of health inequities.

-NACCHO's 2024 Legislative Priorities
+NACCHO's 2025 Legislative Priorities